 Synopsis (as written on cover): "Pete is really lonely but with the help of his friends Tommy and Irene they can help the police catch two wanted robbers."

-Since the success of The Pop Machine that Saved The Mall, Green has been a newspaper carrier, lawn boy, grocery bag boy, tennis instructor, intern for Ohio's Office of Criminal Justice Services, trash collector, Marine Infantry Officer, CIA Analyst, high school English teacher, and university writing and literature instructor.
+Since the success of The Pop Machine that Saved The Mall, Green has been achieving his dream of becoming a "career explorer."
+His resume includes newspaper carrier, lawn boy, grocery bag boy, tennis instructor, intern for Ohio's Office of Criminal Justice Services, trash collector, Marine Infantry Officer, freelance videographer, radio news reporter, CIA Analyst, high school English teacher, university composition and writing adjunct instructor, library services assistant, reference librarian, collection development librarian, and currently an academic librarian (User Experience/Assessment Librarian) at Xavier University.

 Publications and Prizes